 In September 2015, all 193 UN member states agreed to work towards achieving 17 'Sustainable Development Goals' by 2030 (see Annex 2).
 Ireland, along with Kenya, co-led the negotiations that led to the agreement on these goals.
 They constitute the bedrock of the 2030 Agenda for Sustainable Development which represents a shared global vision,5 and they are also known as the 'SDGs' or the 'Global Goals'6.

 The SDGs interact with one another, and the success of one goal is dependent on and affects the success of the others.
 In other words, the goals are interdependent and have the ability to reinforce or hinder one another mutually.
 They are also indivisible, in that progress in one area cannot and should not be disentangled from progress (or lack thereof) in another.
-This framework seeks to acknowledge the intersections between policy areas in order to reduce siloed policy-making and to shine a light on the trade-offs that emerge in the act of policy-making so that they can be addressed.
+This framework seeks to acknowledge the intersections between policy areas in order to reduce siloed policy-making.
 The SDGs are the only universally agreed framework for implementing a social floor informed by human rights, while also working to prevent ecological overshoot of planetary boundaries7, and it is our strong opinion that the SDGs should be used as the overarching guiding framework for policy development, implementation, and monitoring in Ireland.